 - The bluegrass/country music unit of the U.S. Navy Band.
 They have been called “the musical equivalent to the Navy’s Blue Angels.”
 All of the personnel are active duty military.

 - They have performed at the Grand Ole Opry, for Presidents Jimmy Carter, George H.W.
 Bush, Bill Clinton, George W. Bush and Barack Obama, and overseas in Stockholm, Nova Scotia and Beijing.

 - 1987-2008, featured guitarist/lead singer Wayne Taylor.

-- 2001, Taylor and banjo player Keith Arneson recorded an all-bluegrass album called “Appaloosa.”
+- 2001, Taylor and Arneson recorded a bluegrass album called “Appaloosa.”

 - 2008, Taylor retired from the band and was replaced by guitarist/vocalist Kenny Ray Horton.
 Taylor now fronts his own band Appaloosa.

 - 2016, banjo player Keith Arneson retired and was replaced by the band’s first female member Haley Stiltner.